erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/advanced/obullo-functions/README.md

 #### getInstance()

 This function returns the <b>Controller</b> object.
-Normally from within your controller functions you will call any of the available framework functions using the <b>$this</b> variable. <b>$this</b>, however, only works directly within your controllers, models and <b>not</b> your libraries.
+Normally from within your controller functions you will call any of the available framework functions using the <b>$this</b> variable. <b>$this</b>, however, only works directly within your controllers, models but <b>not</b> your libraries.
 If you would like to use Obullo's classes within your own custom classes do so as follows:

 First, assign the <b>Controller</b> object to a variable: